rancher/elemental/docs/architecture.md

 # Architecture

-Elemental is a toolkit to build an immutable Linux distribution.
+Elemental is an immutable Linux distribution.

 Its primary purpose is to run Rancher and its corresponding Kubernetes distributions [RKE2](https://rke2.io) and [k3s](https://k3s.io).
-But it can be configured for any other workload.
-That said, the following documentation focusses on a Rancher use-case.

 Initial node configurations is done using a cloud-init style approach and all further maintenance is done using